-It was well known that HCW are often exposed to stressful and adverse events including daily contact with death and trauma, particularly during epidemics (Chong et al., 2004; Goulia, Mantas, Dimitroula, Mantis, & Hyphantis, 2010).
-However, with introduction of the novel COVID-19 pandemic, which is characterized by higher rates of contagiousness and lethality than previous epidemics, many HCW are experiencing unprecedented levels of stress (Chen et al., 2020; Kang et al., 2020; Mahase, 2020).
-Previous research on the experience of HCW during epidemics has revealed significant stressors that may impact mental health including lack of resources and organizational preparedness, ongoing threat to their personal safety and daily witnessing multiple, difficult or traumatic deaths (Shimma, Nogueira-Martins, & Nogueira-Martins, 2010; Styra et al., 2008).
-These are key factors that may contribute to HCW risk of acute symptoms of distress, such as burn out, as well as long term risk of stress-related disorders such as post-traumatic stress disorder (PTSD) or prolonged grief disorder (PGD).
+It was well known that health care workers (HCW) is often exposed to stressful and adverse events including daily contact with death and trauma, particularly during epidemics (Chong et al., 2004; Goulia et al., 2010).
+However, with the introduction of the novel COVID-19 virus, which is characterized by higher rates of contagiousness and lethality than previous epidemics, many HCW are experiencing unprecedented levels of stress (Chen et al., 2020; Kang et al., 2020; Mahase, 2020).
+Previous research on the experience of HCW during epidemics has revealed significant stressors that may impact mental health including lack of resources and organizational preparedness, the ongoing threat to their personal safety, and daily witnessing of multiple, difficult or traumatic deaths (Shimma et al., 2010; Styra et al., 2008).
+These are key factors that may contribute to HCW risk of acute symptoms of distress, such as burnout, as well as long-term risk of stress-related disorders such as post-traumatic stress disorder (PTSD) or prolonged grief disorder (PGD).

-Previous research has shown that frontline workers and first responders are at increased risk for the development of PTSD (Carmassi et al., 2018).
-During the SARS epidemic in 2002 HCW showed increased symptoms of PTSD including recurrent intrusive thoughts, difficulty sleeping and hyperarousal (Conversano, Marchi, & Miniati, 2020; P. Wu et al., 2009).
-Additionally, HCW are at risk of losing close colleagues, friends or infecting loved ones (Selman et al., 2020; Wallace, Wladkowski, Gibson, & White, 2020).
+Previous research has shown that frontline workers and first responders are at increased risk for the development of PTSD during an epidemic (Carmassi et al., 2018).
+During the SARS epidemic in 2002 HCW showed increased symptoms of PTSD including recurrent intrusive thoughts, difficulty sleeping and hyperarousal (Conversano et al., 2020; Wu et al., 2009).
+Additionally, HCW are at risk of losing close colleagues, friends or infecting loved ones (Selman et al., 2020; Wallace et al., 2020).
 The loss of close friends and colleagues may increase the risk of developing PGD.
-To date quantitative studies on possible PGD in frontline HCW are lacking however there have been several studies exploring grief in palliative care staff (Boerner, Burack, Jopp, & Mock, 2015; Lobb et al., 2010; Shimoinaba, O'Connor, Lee, & Greaves, 2009).
-Boerner et al., (2015) found that professionals in palliative care experienced that same core symptoms of grief as family caregivers, including feeling unprepared for the death and difficultly accepting the loss.
-Previous qualitative studies exploring HCW psychological responses following epidemics of SARS in 2004 and HIV in 2010 have found that grief is a significant and distressing experience for HCW following an epidemic (Robertson, Hershenfield, Grace, & Stewart, 2004; Shimma et al., 2010).
+To date quantitative studies on possible PGD in frontline HCW are lacking however there have been several studies exploring grief in palliative care staff (Boerner et al., 2015; Lobb et al., 2010; Shimoinaba et al., 2009).
+Boerner et al. (2015) found that professionals in palliative care experienced the same core symptoms of grief as family caregivers, including feeling unprepared for the death and difficultly accepting the loss.
+Previous qualitative studies exploring HCW psychological responses following epidemics of SARS in 2004 and HIV in 2010 have found that grief is a significant and distressing experience for HCW following an epidemic (Robertson et al., 2004; Shimma et al., 2010).
 So far, there has not been a literature review of HCW mental health symptoms following the recent COVID-19 outbreak.
-The current study is a rapid systematic review examining the symptoms of stress-related disorders, particularly PGD and PTSD, as well as depression, anxiety and insomnia in frontline HCW during the COVID-19 outbreak
+The current study is a rapid systematic review examining the symptoms of stress-related disorders, particularly PGD and PTSD, as well as depression, anxiety, and insomnia in frontline HCW during the COVID-19 outbreak